esakrissa/telegram-langchain/README.md

-# Bali Travel Planner Bot
+# Travel Agency Bot using LangChain

 > An intelligent Telegram bot powered by LangChain and GPT-4o-mini that helps plan personalized Bali vacations.
 From accommodation recommendations to cultural insights, make your Bali trip planning seamless and informed.